This year we decided to hold our fundraising activities during our four holiday sidewalk cookouts and invited the community to Chill at the Grill!

 And thank all of you for your support helping bring happiness and joy to those in need!!

-We were also very excited to join in to support several other organizations during the year that support local community events.
+We were also very excited to join several other organizations during the year that support our local community (and beyond!) through their events.

 Every time you make a purchase you now have the opportunity to round up your total shopping tab to the nearest dollar.
 The difference is then donated to one of four non-profit categories: Children, Animal, Environmental and Social.
 At the end of each quarter, the amounts you donate will be counted and the charity will receive a check for not only the amount collected but also a matching donation from us.